 Survivorship bias exists in parts of life.
 Below we list some examples bort from our daily lives and trading/investing:

-Survivorship example in backtesting:
+Survivorship bias example in backtesting and trading:

 In March 2021, Seeking Alpha published a strategy that showed evidence of strong outperformance compared to the S&P 500 (the article is behind a paywall).
 The strategy held at all times 40 stocks based on holdings of the best hedge funds.